gramaziokohler/python_template/README.md

 ## What's included

+* Folder structure:
-* A `docs` directory with a pre-configured Sphinx documentation setup
+  * `docs` directory with a pre-configured Sphinx documentation setup
-* A `src` directory where to place all the files containing code.
+  * `src` directory where to place all the files containing code.
 It includes a `__init__.py` to make Python treat the project directories as containing packages.
 It also includes a documentation example for a sample class and sample function.
-* A `tests` directory containing a basic unit test using pytest
+  * `tests` directory containing a basic unit test using pytest
+* Files at root:

-* A `README.rst` used as a GitHub project summary page
+  * `README.rst` used as a GitHub project summary page
-* A `setup.py` used to generate project install and releases
+  * `setup.py` used to generate project install and releases
-* A `tasks.py` used to automate common tasks
+  * `tasks.py` used to automate common tasks
-* A `.travis.yml` file with a minimal configuration to integrate with Travis CI.
+  * `.travis.yml` file with a minimal configuration to integrate with Travis CI.
-* A `.editorconfig` file for defining coding styles
+  * `.editorconfig` file for defining coding styles
-* A `CONTRIBUTING.rst` guide to use when sending a pull request or an issue on GitHub
+  * `CONTRIBUTING.rst` guide to use when sending a pull request or an issue on GitHub
-* A `CHANGELOG.rst` which contains a chronologically ordered list of notable changes for each version of a project
+  * `CHANGELOG.rst` which contains a chronologically ordered list of notable changes for each version of a project
-* A `.github/ISSUE_TEMPLATE` folder to guide others to report issues and feature request to GitHub
+  * `.github/ISSUE_TEMPLATE` folder to guide others to report issues and feature request to GitHub
-* A `requirements-dev.txt` file with a list of installed dependencies
+  * `requirements-dev.txt` file with a list of installed dependencies
-* A `LICENSE` file that defaults to MIT License
+  * `LICENSE` file that defaults to MIT License

 ## Requirements